-The Parent Company is required to perform a purchase price allocation for its investment in MPIC.
+The Parent Company is required to perform a purchase price allocation for its additional investment in MPIC.
 A significant portion of MPIC's net assets pertain to equity investments and service concession assets and the valuation of these assets require estimates from management.
-These estimates include revenue growth, gross margins, expected traffic volume and billed water volume, toll or tariff rates and discount rates.
+These estimates include revenue growth, gross margins, expected traffic volume and billed water volume, toll or tariff rates and discount rates (see Note 8).